Affiliate links on Android Authority may earn us a commission. Learn more.

 If it’s a WhatsApp photo you accidentally deleted, there are several options to try and get those photos back.
 First, check the backup built into WhatsApp itself.
 Head to Settings > Chats > Chat Backup.
 You should see some information telling you when the last backup was carried out.

-If it was recent, uninstall the app and reinstall it from the Play Store.
+If the most recent backup was before you deleted the files you need, uninstall WhatsApp and reinstall it from the Play Store.
 This will then give you the option to restore your old chats and media.
 You’ll also see the option to backup photos to Google Drive, so try looking here too if that option is enabled.

 But what if you accidentally wrote over your last backup?
 Even then, there is still hope.
 That’s because WhatsApp will keep several backup files on your device telling it which photos to retrieve from the servers.